 Creamy Roasted Red Pepper Hummus Ingredients

-Olive oil makes hummus extra creamy with its great source of healthy fats.
-To reap the benefits, make sure you’re using extra virgin olive oil.
+- Extra virgin olive oil.
+The olive oil makes hummus extra creamy with its great source of healthy fats.

+- Garlic.
 Garlic is essential in hummus.
 It gives it that savory flavor, also known as umami.
-I don’t prefer a strong garlic flavor, so I use just one clove of garlic.
-However, if you do, feel free to add more.
+If you don’t prefer a strong garlic flavor, just use one clove of garlic or see the substitutions section.
+Love it?
+Add more.

 How to Make This Creamy Hummus Recipe